5th New York State Militia: 1861 service

 On 24 May 1861, the regiment took part in the occupation of Arlington Heights, occupying Camp Union, one mile east of Ball's Crossroads.
 It remained there on guard and picket duty through June 3 during which time a company of the 2nd New York Militia was transferred to it as Company K, on 28 May 1861.

 It returned to Washington an into camp on Meridian Hill until July 7 when it moved to Baltimore, thence to Hagerstown.
 On the 9th of July, the 5th crossed the Potomac at Williamsport, and advanced to the B&O railroad works at Martinsburg.
 (Note: Martinsburg, then part of Virginia was a railroad maintenance center.
 In part due to the B&O being the largest employer in town and a substantial Quaker minority, it was staunchly Unionist.
 As following U.S. troops learned, the local black population, enslaved and free, was a valuable source for intelligence on rebel activity in the area as well as who and where the local Unionists were.
 Martinsburg had such an overwhelming majority of Unionists that it led the Rebels to call it "Little Massachusetts".)

 At Martinsburg, it joined the 12th New York State Militia and the 19th and 28th New York Volunteer Infantry as the 8th Brigade under COLButterfield, in MGEN Sandford's 3rd Division, (Note: Their division commander in the New York Militia.) in MGEN Patterson's Army.
-Patterson's troops had already met Jackson at the Department of Pennsylvania#Battle of Hoke's Run on July 2.
+Patterson's troops had already met Jackson at the Battle of Hoke's Run on July 2.
 (Note: On that day, Patterson crossed the Potomac River near Williamsport, Maryland, and marched on the main road toward Martinsburg, Virginia.
 Near Hoke's Run, Union forces engaged Colonel Thomas J. Jackson's forces and slowly drove them back toward Winchester.
 The encounter was very brief, and three regiments reported casualties: 1st Wisconsin Infantry, 11th Pennsylvania Infantry, and 15th Pennsylvania Infantry.)
 With them, it advanced to Bunker's Mill, Monday, July 15.

 Two days later, it moved to Charlestown.
 At the time of the battle of Bull Run, on Sunday, July 21, it had moved to reinforce the garrison at Harper's Ferry and took station on Bolivar Heights.
 A week later, on Sunday morning, the regiment and the brigade moved to Knoxville.
-On Tuesday, July 30, it moved to Baltimore where it entrained for return home, arriving there, Friday, August 2.
+On Tuesday, July 30, it moved to Baltimore, where it entrained for return home, arriving there, Friday, August 2.
 The 5th mustered out of federal service in New York City, Wednesday, August 7, 1861.

-Despite being no longer being in existence, orders were issued on 27 May 1862 directing the regiment to proceed to Washington, D. C., for another three months service; the mistake was caught and the orders revoked the following week.
+Despite being no longer being in existence, orders were issued on 27 May 1862 directing the regiment to proceed to Washington, D. C., for another three months' service; the mistake was caught and the orders revoked the following week.
 Efforts to reconstitute the regiment failed until June 1863.